phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/error.md

 ## BlackBerry Errors

 * __Signing Timeout:__ To run on a device, all BlackBerry builds have to be signed by RIM's signing servers.
-While PhoneGap Build attempts to sign every BlackBerry build, there are intermittent problems due to unresponsive servers.
+While PhoneGap&nbsp;Build attempts to sign every BlackBerry build, there are intermittent problems due to unresponsive servers.
 Rebuilding the app should fix the problem.